-Ultimately, each carrier is going to focus on different considerations on how they seek to mitigate risk and settle claims.
-However, Florida has become a breeding ground for fraudulent and overreaching claims, and while a carrier must always strive to deal with their customers fairly and honestly, they too must be vigilant in the face of suspect actors who have pecuniary gain as a primary motive.
+Ultimately, each carrier is going to focus on different considerations for how they seek to mitigate risk and settle claims.
+However, Florida has become a breeding ground for fraudulent and overreaching claims.
+While a carrier must always strive to deal with its customers fairly and honestly, carriers also must be vigilant in the face of potential suspect actors who have pecuniary gain as a primary motive.

 As with any claim, a prompt investigation will place a carrier in the best position to assess which damages were caused by a certain peril.
-Adjusters should be educated on how to segregate flood and wind damage and should fully document all areas of a home, inside and out.

-A carrier will also want to consider engaging an engineer when appropriate, demanding maintenance and repair records from the insured, reviewing all available satellite imagery and working together with any known flood insurers to coordinate efforts.
+Adjusters should be educated about how to segregate flood and wind damage. and fully document all areas of a home, inside and out.
+A carrier will also want to consider engaging an engineer when appropriate, demanding maintenance and repair records from the insured, reviewing all available satellite imagery, and working together with any known flood insurers to coordinate efforts.

-Following any issued coverage decision, a carrier should have a reliable system in place to evaluate and respond to statutory notices of intent to initiate litigation, both under the AOB and NOI statutes, and should be intimately familiar with the specific policy forms that govern a risk.

-Education on the VPL and anti-concurrent cause provisions will be critical, as many adjusters may incorrectly assume that a destroyed property is unquestionably covered - when in reality, it may be unquestionably excluded from coverage.

-When dealing with AOB claims, a carrier should also strictly scrutinize the subject AOB to ensure that it complies with the strictures of the AOB statute.
+After any issued coverage decision, a carrier should have a reliable system in place to evaluate and respond to statutory notices of intent to initiate litigation, under both the AOB and NOI statutes, and be intimately familiar with the specific policy forms that govern a risk.
+Education about the VPL and anti-concurrent-cause provisions will be critical, because many adjusters may incorrectly assume that a destroyed property is unquestionably covered when in reality, it may be unquestionably excluded from coverage.
+When dealing with AOB claims, a carrier should also strictly scrutinize the subject AOB to ensure that it complies with the strictures of the statute.

-Moreover, when dealing with an insured's pre-suit NOI, a carrier should give consideration whether a reasonable settlement offer is warranted, both for purposes of settling the claim and to hedge against the future risk of paying the insured's attorney fees.

-We expect pre-suit mediation will become the preferred resolution option, as it provides a carrier a chance to avoid costly litigation, without the prospect of adverse attorney fees looming.
-On cases where a carrier has agreed to a roof replacement, and the real dispute is over scope and pricing, appraisal may be an attractive option.
+Moreover, when dealing with an insured's pre-suit NOI, a carrier should give consideration to whether a reasonable settlement offer is warranted, both for purposes of settling the claim and to hedge against the future risk of paying the insured's attorney's fees.
+We expect pre-suit mediation will become the preferred resolution option, because it provides a carrier a chance to avoid costly litigation without the prospect of adverse attorney's fees looming.
+For cases where a carrier has agreed to a roof replacement and the real dispute is over scope and pricing, appraisal may be an attractive option.

-A final word of advice to the insurance defense lawyers readying for this imminent litigation wave - best to get that pot of coffee brewing right now; you'll likely need it sooner rather than later.
+A final word of advice to the insurance defense lawyers readying for this imminent litigation wave: It's best to get that pot of coffee brewing right now; you're likely to need it sooner rather than later.